Playwright Annotations

 });

-The custom metrics are avaialble in Test Results chart.
+The custom metrics are available in [test-results](https://docs.currents.dev/analytics/test-results "mention") chart.
 Use "Custom Metric" control to browse the available metrics and aggregation functions.